 - Each member of a Masters team must have a minimum age of 40.

 - Blue teams compete in one of three categories: Male, Female, and Mixed.

-- Awards are given to the top three scoring teams in each category in the Red division.
+- An award is given to the top three scoring teams in each category in the Red division.

-- Awards are given to the top three scoring teams in each category in the Blue division.
+- An award is given to the top three scoring teams in each category in the Blue division.